- A Teenager’s Guide To An Unforgettable Ireland Vacation With Teens

 For a light lunch or heavy snack go to the farmers’ market by the docks, which has everything from Indian food to pasta, For ice cream go to Sundays, a shop with a bright purple facade, interesting flavors and a wide array of toppings.
 I chose toffee ice cream with marshmallows.

 Kinsale has a good variety of appealing holiday rentals.
 Choose a traditional two-bedroom cottage right in town, with a fireplace and yard.
 Or book a modern three-bedroom apartment overlooking the marina.
 It has bunk beds in one room and secure parking.

 This stunning waterfall cascades down rocks that look like an ancient flight of stairs in Killarney National Park.
 Visitors can see it from a path that goes alongside or climb right onto the rocks a little downstream of the falls.
 It’s a lovely spot for photos and all ages will enjoy it.
 You can walk a bit more than a mile along a flat path from Muckross House, or just park nearby and walk about 100 feet to see it.

 • My parents enjoyed the McSweeney Arms Hotel, a small inn steps from restaurants, pubs and live music.
 The room was comfortable, the breakfast was stellar with amazing scones and croissants.

 They ate dinner in the adjoining pub the night before collecting me and enjoyed excellent roast leg of lamb with all the trimmings.
 Breakfast is included and parking is available.
-Tip: Even if you’re stayinng at the inn, makes reservations for dinner.
+Tip: Even if you’re staying at the inn, makes reservations for dinner.

 • My group stayed at the Gleneagle Apartments on the edge of town.
 The apartments are ideal for families looking for Killarney vacation rental.
 They have separate bedrooms and living rooms and full kitchens.
-And you can can use the hotel’s amenities, which include a pool and restaurant.
+And you can use the hotel’s amenities, which include a pool and restaurant.